 Clean, Care and Use of Stencils Guide

-When washing having a bath ready for the stencils is an easy way to keep them clean or you can always let the paint build up, but keep in mind small areas will start to close up.
+NOTE: When washing having a bath ready for the stencils is an easy way to keep them clean or you can always let the paint build up, but keep in mind small areas will start to close up.
 Along those same lines when cleaning the stencil place it on a solid surface and wipe in gently or use a SOFT bristle brush (nail or toothbrush) to coax the paint off.
 Take extra care with the more delicate designs, Yupo is very strong but once cut the designs create points of weakness that can tear if not handled delicately.
 Soaking may be necessary for built-up paint and only use dish soap or other less harsh detergents.
 DO NOT USE SOLVENT, ACETONE, or Chlorine these types of cleaners could break down the Yupo!
 Remember Yupo is a polypropylene product that is a petroleum-derived material that is durable, NOT indestructible.
+Take a moment and watch the below video from Eddie Makes Art on how to use Murphy’s Oil!ย

 Storage